mlasala1964/Payments-and-charges/README.md

 - **SQL implementation for Payments and charges.ipynb**: A Python notebook that utilizes an SQLite3 connection to load data and execute the solution's SQL queries against an in-memory database.

-- **Pandas implementation for Payments and charges.ipynb**: A Python notebook that implements the solution using Pandas DataFrames, without the use of SQL.
+- **Python implementation for Payments and charges.ipynb**: A Python notebook that implements the solution using Pandas DataFrames, without the use of SQL.

 The article can be found at: https://medium.com/@....